fernandoeqc/shell_scripts/README.md

-# shell_scripts
+# Script Installer
-Script to install programs
+Script to install programs in Linux.

+Tested on Xubuntu and Ubuntu systems.
+___
-## instalal.sh
+## install.sh
-Install app packets in 'program' file
+Install app packets in 'programs.sh' file.

+## Futher Features:
+* Choose which programs to install
+* add commands with multiple lines